 1. Resolution and Image Quality

 A high-resolution residential inspection thermal imaging camera takes sharper and more precise thermal images.
 Low-resolution cameras may be fine for basic use, but where small temperature differences in walls or ceilings must be detected, increased resolution translates to greater accuracy.
 To those who want to provide reliable inspection reports, investing in the best thermal imaging camera for home inspection that produces better-quality photos is well worth it.
+Some inspectors prefer the best FLIR camera for home inspection for their superior resolution and accuracy.

 2. Temperature Range and Sensitivity

 Different inspection jobs require different temperature ranges.
 Scanning electric components for overheating or scanning HVAC equipment can require a broader range and more sensitivity.
 More sensitive thermal image cameras can sense even minimal temperature changes, which is very important in sensing secret leaks or insulation gaps.
+The best infrared camera for electrical inspections is particularly effective for identifying overheating components and potential hazards.

 3. Ease of Use and Connectivity